 The personal income tax also features a wide range of tax benefits that reduce tax liabilities.
-There are two types of benefits: deductions, which reduce the tax base (i.e., they apply to income beyond a high threshold, and it is zero in some regions before tax liabilities are calculated), and credits, which reduce the tax liabilities (i.e., they apply directly to tax liabilities).
+There are two types of benefits: deductions, which reduce the tax base (i.e., they apply to income before tax liabilities are calculated), and credits, which reduce the tax liabilities (i.e., they apply directly to tax liabilities).
 Examples of tax deductions are the part of social security contributions paid by the employee, a deduction for earning any labor income, business expenses associated with self-employment, a deduction for couples filing jointly, and contributions to private pension plans.
-Tax credits include a family allowance, which depends on the characteristics of the taxpayer and her family, such as age or number of dependent relatives, benefits granted for mortgage payments, and tax credits for employed mothers with children below age three.10
+Tax credits include a family allowance, which depends on the characteristics of the taxpayer and her family, such as age or number of dependent relatives, benefits granted for mortgage payments, and tax credits for employed mothers with children below age three.